chichid/npm-android-utils/README.md

 }
 ```

-the only command required to setup the following package is "npm install".
+The only command required to setup the following package is "npm install".
+The only dependency that needs to be installed is Node and npm.

 # Notes
 If you recently uninstalled Android Studio from your Windows machine.
 Please make sure you delete the C:\Program Files\Android as gradle will stay there